ngc436/deep-reason/README.md

 # deep-reason
 DeepReason library for knowledge extraction

-Expected input to kg pipelint is a list of Chunks with the following fields:
+Expected input to kg pipeline is a list of Chunks with the following fields:

 ```json
 {